 Your best approach to successfully renegotiate the purchase price with the seller is to construct your arguments on evidence-based facts and deliver these politely but clearly.

 - List all the serious defects highlighted in the property survey along with their associated costs of repair, such as are included in our Level 3 RICS Building Survey.

 - By way of evidence, it’s worth providing a copy of the specific pages of the survey report that relate to the repairs.
 There’s no need to supply a copy of the whole survey to the estate agent or the vendor.

 - Total the costs and decide on what you would consider a reasonable discount off the original accepted offer price.
-You may decide to claim for the entire cost of repairs, or come to a cost sharing agreement with the vendor.
+You may decide to claim the entire cost of repairs or come to a cost-sharing agreement with the vendor.

-- In order to strengthen your proposal and renegotiation chances still further, include the name of any contractors who have given quotes.
+- To strengthen your proposal and renegotiation chances still further, include the name of any contractors who have given quotes.

 In receipt of your fully considered proposal, the seller will now need to consider their options and get back to you within a few days, so as not to risk derailing their sale.
-All you can do now is to keep your fingers crossed, and remain flexible in reaching a mutually agreement outcome to your negotiations, so that your home purchase can stay on track.
+All you can do now is to keep your fingers crossed and remain flexible in reaching a mutually agreeable outcome to your negotiations so that your home purchase can stay on track.

-At Able Surveyors, we have 25+ years’ experience providing expert advice and guidance to prospective home buyers to help them make the right decision, and we can assist you too.
-Contact us to discuss your specific requirements and let us advise on the best choice of RICS home survey – Condition Report, HomeBuyer Report or Building Survey.
+At Able Surveyors, we have 25+ years of experience providing expert advice and guidance to prospective home buyers to help them make the right decision, and we can assist you too.
+Contact us to discuss your specific requirements and let us advise on the best choice of RICS home survey – HomeBuyer Report or Building Survey.
 We look forward to hearing from you.